TruongXuanHieu-H/SAT-for-Cyclic-Antibandwidth-Problem/README.md

 ---
 ## Benchmark for SAT Competition 2026

-The benchmark instances submitted to SAT Competition 2026 are located in [sat_competition_2026_benchmark/harwell_boeing/selected_instances](sat_competition_2026_benchmark/harwell_boeing/selected_instances).
+The benchmark instances submitted to SAT Competition 2026 are located in [selected_instances](sat_competition_2026_benchmark/harwell_boeing/selected_instances).

-In addition, we provide a set of particularly challenging instances that were not submitted to the competition, available in [sat_competition_2026_benchmark/harwell_boeing/non_selected_instances](sat_competition_2026_benchmark/harwell_boeing/non_selected_instances).
+In addition, we provide a set of particularly challenging instances that were not submitted to the competition, available in [non_selected_instances](sat_competition_2026_benchmark/harwell_boeing/non_selected_instances).

-Detailed information about all instances, including experimental configurations and general statistics, can be found in [sat_competition_2026_benchmark/harwell_boeing/HB_benchmark_information.xlsx](sat_competition_2026_benchmark/harwell_boeing/HB_benchmark_information.xlsx).
+Detailed information about all instances, including experimental configurations and general statistics, can be found in [HB_benchmark_information.xlsx](sat_competition_2026_benchmark/harwell_boeing/HB_benchmark_information.xlsx).
 This file contains two sheets: **Selected instances**, which lists the submitted benchmarks, and **All instances**, which includes both submitted and non-submitted instances.

 ---
 ## Experiment Results

-The experiment results are located in the `experiments/results` directory.
+The experiment results are located in [results](experiments/results).
 Note that `experiments/results/logs_150s` and `experiments/results/logs_1800s` include the experiment results on the CAB problem, while `experiments/results/logs_single_width` includes the experiment results on a single CAB value.

 We also include the tools to automatically run the experiments with all implemented configurations.
-They basically are several **.sh** files and located in `experiments/run_tools` directory.
+They basically are several **.sh** files and located in [run_tool](experiments/run_tools) directory.

 ---